ethanabrooks/dissertation/bellman-update-networks.typ

 \
 $ <eq:loss>

-We call a model $P_theta$ that minimizes this loss a Bellman Update Network.
+We call a model $P_theta$ that minimizes this loss a Bellman Update Network (BUN).
 Initially, we may set $QValue_0^n$ to any value.
 By feeding this initial input into the network and then auto-regressively feeding the outputs back in, we may obtain an estimate of both the target value, $QValue_(k)^n (Obs^n_t, Act)$ and the context values $QValue_(k-1)^n (Obs^n_(t-Recency+1), dot.c),..., QValue_(k-1)^n (Obs^n_(t-1), dot.c)$.

+Note that this approach entails a tradeoff.
+By training on $k < infinity$, we significantly increase the space of inputs for the model in a given quantity of data.
+Therefore, any training procedure will be much slower, and the demands on its representational capacity greater.
+In exchange, as we demonstrate in
+@sec:experiments-bellman-network, we gain more robust representations, capable of better generalization to unseen settings.

 === Training procedure <sec:train-bellman-network>

 Here we describe a practical procedure for training a Bellman Update Network.
 We assume that we are given a dataset of states, actions, rewards, terminations, and policy logits.
-We adopt a curriculum-based approach in which we initially train
+For all values of $k$ greater than 1, we must choose between using inaccurate bootstrap targets or adopting a curriculum, which introduces challenges of non-startionarity.
+We adopt the latter approach, in order to avoid expanding the input space of the model to all possible value functions, and not just those corresponding to policies in the dataset.

+Our curriculum initially trains
 $QValue_1$ bootstrapped from $QValue_0$, which we set to *$0$*.
 We proceed iteratively through higher order values until $QValue_K approx QValue_(K-1)$.
-At each step in the curriculum, we continue to train $QValue_k$ for all values of $k in {1, ..., K}$ (see
+At each step in the curriculum, we continue to train $QValue_k$ for all values of $k in 1, ..., K$ (see
 @line:for-k of @alg:train-bellman-network).
 This allows the network to continue improving its estimates for lower values of $k$ even as it begins to train on higher values, thereby mitigating the effects of compound error inherent to